tjpullen/BMB_2018/chapter6.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:70238af6b2
 ## Linear regression

 While correlation indicates the strength and direction of an association, you may need to define the relationship in more detail.
-Linear regression fits a straight line to the relationship which then allows us to predict the response variable from the explanatory variable.
+Linear regression fits a straight line to the relationship which then allows you to predict the response variable from the explanatory variable.

 The `lm()` function performs linear regression and you enter data in the same format you used for scatter plots.